 Honestly, in the past, I didn't pay attention to the material, coatings, and I didn't use it much, so it didn't matter.
 That has all changed and for the better!

-As the owner of a food blog and an original recipe creator, I have done a lot of research on cookware over the years.
+As the owner of a food blog and a original recipe creator of quick, easy, and affordable family recipes, I have done a lot of research on cookware over the years.
 While I have yet to find the perfect pan, I do find these pans have fewer hazards, and the food cooks and tastes better.